-This may be a tough pill to swallow, but going by the pattern from seasons 1,2 and 3, it could be late 2020, or early 2021 before we see Stranger Things season 4 released on Netflix in the UK and across the globe.
-So it’s going to be a long wait until we find out what’s going to happen next in the sci-fi show.
+This may be a tough pill to swallow, but going by the pattern from seasons 1, 2 and 3, it could be late 2020, or early 2021 before we see Stranger Things season 4 released on Netflix in the UK and across the globe.
+So it’s likely to be a long wait until we find out what’s going to happen next in the sci-fi show.

 Season 2 came 15 months after season 1, and season 3 came 20 months after season 2.

-In the finale of Stranger Things 3, there was a reference to the Byers and the Wheelers spending Christmas together, and the previous two seasons have revolved around holidays (Halloween and Independence Day in the USA).
-Perhaps December 2020 is our best hope if that is the direction they take…
+In the finale of Stranger Things 3, there was a reference to the Byers and the Wheelers spending Christmas together, and the previous two seasons have revolved around holidays (Halloween and Independence Day in the USA), so perhaps December 2020 is our best hope if that is the direction they take.

 Get the latest Netflix TV and movie recommendations direct to your inbox